code42/py42/docs/userguides/basics.md

 item = list_response[0]["itemProperty"]
 ```

 To figure out all the keys on a response, you can observe its `.text` attribute.
-By printing the response, you print
+By printing the response, you
-its text property:
+essentially print its text property:

 ```python
 # prints details about the response from getting a departing employee